 Skip to main content

 Channels are named conduits for events.
-They route events between agents and connect to external systems via sinks.
+They route events between agents and connect to external systems via proxies.

 Creating Channels